AugustUnderground/gaceir/README.md

 $$ J = N^{-1} \cdot \sum log(\pi (a_{t} | s_{t})) - Q_{min}(s_{t}, a_{t}) $$

 Where
-- sₜ is sampled from replay buffer / memory
+- sâ is sampled from replay buffer / memory
-- aₜ is generated with actor network given sampled states
+- aâ is generated with actor network given sampled states
 - Qmin is minimum of 2 critics

 ### Value Update